vllm-project/vllm/docs/source/serving/distributed_serving.rst

     $ vllm serve gpt2 \
     $     --tensor-parallel-size 4 \
-    $     --pipeline-parallel-size 2 \
+    $     --pipeline-parallel-size 2
-    $     --distributed-executor-backend ray

 .. note::
     Pipeline parallel is a beta feature.
-It is only supported for online serving and the ray backend for now, as well as LLaMa and GPT2 style models.
+It is only supported for online serving as well as LLaMa, GPT2, and Mixtral style models.

 To scale vLLM beyond a single machine, install and start a `Ray runtime <https://docs.ray.io/en/latest/ray-core/starting-ray.html>`_ via CLI before running vLLM: